-3.3.8.2 Rechargeable battery
+3.3.9 Rechargeable battery

-BOSCH batteries are lithium ion batteries which are developed and manufactured to the latest technical standards.
-Each individual cell is protected by a steel cup and encased in a plastic battery housing.
-These batteries meet and exceed applicable industrial safety standards.
-The battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec.
+The lithium ion battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec.
 The battery temperature is monitored at all times.
 The battery is protected against deep discharge, overcharging, overheating and short circuit.
 In the event of a hazard, a protective circuit switches the battery off automatically.
+The battery also switches to sleep mode for self-protection when not used for a longer period.
+If the remaining battery capacity is low, the following systems are gradually switched off in the following order: